Ray Nagin: Early life and business career

 In 1982, Nagin married Seletha Smith, a New Orleans native.
-Together, they have three children.
+Together, they had three children.
 In 1985, Nagin returned to New Orleans to become the controller of Cox New Orleans, the city's cable television franchise, run by the Cox media conglomerate.
 The franchise had a history of customer complaints, low profits, and stagnant growth, and was one of the poorest-performing components within Cox.
 Nagin was quickly promoted to general manager.
 In 1989, he was appointed to oversee all of Cox properties in south Louisiana as vice-president and general manager of Cox Louisiana, earning $400,000 annually, according to CNBC's "American Greed".

 In 1993, Nagin enrolled in the executive MBA program at Tulane University.
 Nagin also lobbied at the local, State, and Federal government levels, as many of the businesses he managed were regulated and required formal franchise renewals.
 His public profile was high because he hosted a twice-weekly television call-in show for customers.

 In 1995, Nagin received the Young Leadership Council Diversity and Role Model Award and later sat on the boards of the United Way and Covenant House.
 He also was one of the founders and president of 100 Black Men of metro New Orleans, an affiliate of the national organization of black businessmen.

 Nagin was a partner in a group that brought the New Orleans Brass to the city.
 Nagin became the team's president and investors' spokesman as they secured the hockey franchise.
 The initial popularity of the team allowed the group to secure the 18,000-seat New Orleans Arena as its home venue.
 That year, the local alternative newspaper Gambit Weekly named Nagin as its New Orleanian of the Year.

 Political affiliation

-Several news sources, including BBC News, have stated that Nagin was a registered Republican for most of his adult life, and a George W. Bush supporter, but then switched to the Democratic Party shortly prior to seeking office in New Orleans.
 In 2004, he endorsed John Kerry for president.
-In a January 13, 2006 interview on the Tavis Smiley Show, Nagin denied this, stating that he "never was a Republican" and that he has been a "life-long Democrat", and several news organizations that reported he was originally a Republican were forced to issue retractions.
+Following media reports that he had previously been a registered Republican, Nagin addressed those claims on Tavis Smiley Show in 2006, stating that he "never was a Republican" and that he has been a "life-long Democrat", and several news organizations that reported he was originally a Republican were forced to issue retractions.
 However, he periodically gave contributions to candidates of both parties, including Representative Billy Tauzin in 1999 and 2000, as well as Democratic Senators John Breaux and J. Bennett Johnston, Jr. earlier in the decade.
 Nagin endorsed conservative Republican Bobby Jindal over conservative Democratic Lieutenant Governor Kathleen Blanco in the 2003 runoff for governor.